How to Build and Increase Your Credit Score When You’re Young

 But what if I were to tell you that there are credit cards specifically made to help you build credit?

 Read on to find out what these credit cards are and how you can get one.

 Bonus Tip: Get Yourself a Secured Credit Card

-A Secured Credit Card works similarly to when you sign a lease agreement with your landlord.
+If you have trouble getting approved for a credit card, a secured credit card can help you.
+A Secured Credit Card works similarly to signing a lease agreement with a landlord.
 They both require you to pay down a deposit.